anderdc/anderdc/README.md

 ### Welcome to my profile 👋
--I'm currently and MLH fellow on the production engineering track for summer 2022 \n -I'm also learning about blockchain smart contract development for Solana and Ethereum
+-I'm currently and MLH fellow on the production engineering track for summer 2022

+-I'm also learning about blockchain smart contract development for Solana and Ethereum

 <!--
 **anderdc/anderdc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.